A Brief History of the Bell Band

 played a tune that Schurter

 recognized.
-They went on
+They went on to

-to introduce handbells at
+introduce handbells at the state

-where no one else had
+music festivals, where no one

-them.
-In a few years every
+else had them.
+In a few years

-state school in the system
+every state school in Texas

 was playing handbells.
 The

-bells that were once silent
+bells that were once silent had

-had found their place.
+found their place.